 Collaboration and sharing files was a much more Herculean task.
 Technology now ensures we can get information faster, work smarter and stay connected wherever we are.
 The proliferation of popular cloud file-sharing services and corporate enterprise content management (ECM) systems have made it so.

 But what is the best way to share all of this data – particularly when more and more employees are accessing work on their personal mobile devices (BYOD)?
 And how do businesses ensure their information is protected, secure and compliant?
-How do you grow your capacity to share documents without spending a lot on a large, expensive systems and without risking protection of your data?
+How do you grow your capacity to share documents without spending a lot on a large, expensive system and without risking the protection of your data?

-Smartphones, tablets and laptops will drive about 94 percent of mobile traffic in five years.
+Smartphones, tablets, and laptops will drive about 94 percent of mobile traffic in five years.
 Cisco

 The first answer is obvious – create a BYOD strategy that determines how employees manage and share company data.
 A sound BYOD strategy includes everything from password requirements and device registering to information sharing and manipulation.
 This includes all types of content including e-mail.
 Your data is your company’s greatest asset.
 Without a BYOD plan – you are at risk.